animated tooth logo

 Why Choose Sinada Dental for Bone Grafting?

-At Sinada Dental, we have a team of dental professionals who are highly trained and experienced in oral and maxillofacial surgical procedures.
+At Sinada Dental, we have a team of general dentistry professionals who are highly trained and experienced in oral and maxillofacial surgical procedures.
 For your bone grafting procedure in Houston, we’ll curate a personalized treatment plan designed to improve your overall dental health and quality of life.
 If you have any questions or would like to schedule your initial exam, simply give our office a call today.

 New Patient Appointment Schedule Your Visit